Google Ads Guide – How to Set up an Account & Campaigns

 Planning, implementing and testing are key to achieving a successful Google Ads account.
 You can also work with a specialist Google Ads management services provider for setup and management.
 When you set the account up on your credit card with your own company name you will always own the account.

-We hope you find this advice helpful and that you use this AdWords setup checklist to dodge any pitfalls and maximise the potential of your own campaign.
+We hope you find this advice helpful and that you use this Google Ads setup checklist to dodge any pitfalls and maximise the potential of your own campaign.

 Liam Holmes